-Our focus is understanding how changes to the built and natural environments – which make them safer, less polluted and more attractive – can support healthier lifestyles among children, young people and families by encouraging more physical activity and by connecting people to each other and activities in their community.
+Our focus is how changes to the built and natural environments – which make them safer, less polluted and more attractive – can support healthier lifestyles for children, young people and families by encouraging more physical activity and by connecting people to each other and what’s happening in their community.

-Our planned research has been affected by the pandemic, which has seen a dramatic change in the way people use streets and parks in both London and Bradford – including the many street space changes made to accommodate more walking and cycling.
+Our planned research has been affected by the COVID-19 pandemic, which has seen dramatic changes to the way people use transport, streets and parks in both Bradford and Tower Hamlets – including the many street space changes made to accommodate more walking and cycling.

-The aim of the Liveable Neighbourhoods programme is to change the built environment to bring more activities to streets and encourage walking, cycling and the use of public transport.
-The London Borough of Tower Hamlets has funding to cover Liveable Streets covering 60 per cent of its area, and the programme is being implemented in phases over four years.
+The Liveable Neighbourhoods programme aims to change the built environment to bring more activities to streets and encourage walking, cycling and the use of public transport.
+Tower Hamlets Council has funding to introduce Liveable Streets to 60 per cent of its area over the next 4 years.

-Our evaluation will explore the impact of regenerating a large park in Bradford on families living in nearby deprived neighbourhoods.
-The intervention is supported by an EU project called Life Critical.
-The objectives are to explore the potential of parks to improve citizens’ quality of life and encourage their participation in implementing measures in the park that can help reduce the impact of climate change.
+We are exploring the impact of regenerating a large park in Bradford on families living in nearby disadvantaged neighbourhoods supported by the EU project Life Critical.
+We will explore the potential of parks to improve citizens’ quality of life and encourage their participation in implementing measures in the park that can help reduce the impact of climate change.

-Our team is involved in looking at housing quality data in the Families in Tower Hamlets: impacts of Covid-19 study led by the healthy livelihoods team.
-This will include gaining a qualitative understanding how the physical characteristics of their living space has affected families during lockdown.
+We are looking at housing quality data in the Families in Tower Hamlets: impacts of Covid-19 study led by the healthy livelihoods team.
+This will include gaining a qualitative understanding how the physical characteristics of living space has affected families during lockdown.